Time to lace up sneakers, skip the treadmill and hit the trails.

 The Tam-a-láu Trail is one of those hidden gems in plain sight.
 Most Central Oregonians have probably never heard of it, let alone run on it, but certainly know where it is.
 Situated atop the high plateau above the confluence of the Deschutes, Crooked and Metolius Rivers at the Cove Palisades State Park, the trail is a perfect springtime run.
 Summer crowds—and heat—have yet to come, and you’ll most likely have all the views to yourself.

-If it’s a low snow year like we’re having this year, the springtime wildflowers on Lookout Mountain in the Ochocos are likely to be out by late May or early June.
+The springtime wildflowers on Lookout Mountain in the Ochocos are likely to be out by late May or early June.
 One of my favorite loop runs, this classic 7-mile loop highlights some of the region’s best, including balsamroot, lupine, shooting star, mountain bluebell, Indian paintbrush, larkspur, and columbine.”

 Whychus Canyon Preserve | 7 miles